AhmedHamed3699/process-scheduler/docs/notes-on-project-document.md

 - All Data Structures for lists implementation
 - File Loading Function
 - Simple Simulator Function
+- when many processes ask for IO in the same time take the shortest IO time first
 - _No Actual Scheduling is required at phase 1_

+* Ask about FCFS behavior